SaraBabakN/SaraBabakN.github.io/_pages/about.md

 About
 ------
 I am a Ph.D. student studying Computer Science at the [University of Southern California](https://www.cs.usc.edu/).
 I am a member of [Information Theory and Machine Learning (vITAL) research lab](https://www.avestimehr.com/vital-lab/) under the supervision of [Prof. Salman Avestimehr](https://www.avestimehr.com/).
 Generally, I am interested in different challenges in ML, such as privacy and efficiency.
-My experience has been primarily in exploring these challenges in Federated Learning and Natural Language Processing.
+My experience has primarily been exploring these challenges in Federated Learning and Natural Language Processing.

 I finished my B.Sc. in [Electrical Engineering](http://ee.sharif.edu/~web/en/) at the [Sharif University of Technology](http://www.en.sharif.edu/) in 2019, during which I gained some experience in implementing and designing networked systems.